-Where a student's course relocates to another University campus, and they choose to relocate to accommodation within 15 miles of that campus2, the University will compensate students for any increase in the rental costs between their previous and new property, up to £100 per month, for the duration of their course.
-The University is not able to provide financial support towards the costs of purchasing a new home when relocating to a new campus.
+Where a student's course relocates between the University campus and the Shrivenham site, and they choose to relocate to accommodation within 15 miles of their new location3, the University will compensate students for any increase in the rental costs between their previous and new property, up to £100 per month, for the duration of their course.
+The University is not able to provide financial support towards the costs of purchasing a new home when relocating to a new location.